 What kind of airport is SJU?

 Luis Muñoz Marín International Airport (SJU) is the busiest air hub in the Caribbean, processing over 13.6 million passengers a year.
-It sits in the Isla Verde beach district of Carolina.
-This location is roughly 3 to 7 miles (5 to 11 km) east of Condado, Hato Rey, and Old San Juan.
+It sits in the Isla Verde beach district of Carolina, roughly 3 to 7 miles (5 to 11 km) east of Condado, Hato Rey, and Old San Juan.
+The terminal layout dictates your San Juan Airport transfer options and pickup logistics.

 • Terminal A: JetBlue, Cape Air, Tradewind Aviation; closest to on-site car rentals.